 The oddest part of the movie for me were the two rockets sat upright on the Martian surface.
 The first, which was parked alongside the colony, was carefully monitored, and prepared for immediate readiness in case a dust storm flared up.
 In the event that one did, the tilt of the rocket became literally the tipping point towards potential disaster.
 The precarious nature of the operation was well understood by the astronauts, to the extent that they had to make a tough choice, or all end up stranded.

 Compare and contrast to the second rocket, left some way off for what I guess was intended to be a future mission.
 Firstly, how had that rocket actually got there, without a crew, standing perfectly upright like Thunderbird 1?
-Secondly, if the global dust storms were such a known risk, then how come this rocket was knowingly left like that, exposed to the risk of getting knocked over - presumably for years?
+[Having seen Space X rockets doing synchronised vertical landings in 2018, I can now see how plausible this now is!
+AL] Secondly, if the global dust storms were such a known risk, then how come this rocket was knowingly left like that, exposed to the risk of getting knocked over - presumably for years?
 Uh huh.
-But, still an awesome movie, I have to say.

 Written by Andy Lloyd, 22nd October 2015